Mind, Psyche, Spirit

 Despite the promise of the Western Enlightenment to liberate the individual from the dominance of community, as the lives of Narcissus, King Midas, Howard Hughes and Paris Hilton illustrate, there is little lasting meaning in achieving self-worth.
 The essence of finding meaning is not to think more (or less) of ourselves but to think of ourselves less.
 The essence of meaning is not what we admire in ourselves, but what others love about us.

-♦ George Vaillant, M.D. has studied adult development, including the lives of hundreds of people over decades as a Professor of Psychiatry at Harvard Medical School.
-His latest book, Spiritual Evolution, demonstrates the necessity of positive emotions for human development and survival.
+♦ George Vaillant, MD is a professor of psychiatry at Harvard Medical School.
+His book, Spiritual Evolution describes the necessity of the positive emotions to human development & survival.
+Edited & republ.
+1.1.2017.